microsoft/mona-saas/docs/developerguide.md

 Mona is an events driven support system.
 There are six main events that need to occur in order to integrate with the market place.
 Each of these operations is exposed to your SaaS application by Mona SaaS through events published to a custom Event Grid topic automatically provisioned during setup.
 By default, we deploy a set of "stub" Logic Apps into your Azure subscription that are enabled by default and configured to be triggered by these subscription events.

 Since Mona SaaS exposes these subscription-related events to your SaaS application through an Event Grid topic, you have lots of options for handling them.
 Because we're using Event Grid, multiple event subscribers can handle the same events simultaneously.
 These flows can be easily modified in production with no downtime.
+To learn more about these event types visit the [official docs](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2)

 ## Event Types
 * [BaseSubscriptionEvent](basesubscriptionevent)